 Reality turns him into a revolutionary

 In 1906, he was named a constituent in the voting that was to take place in Sonora, his adopted state, since he spent most of his life there.
-That appointment marked in a decisive way his opinion about the political situation of the country, since he personally verified how the votes were handled to favor the official candidate.
+That appointment marked decisively his opinion about the political situation of the country since he verified how the votes were handled to favor the official candidate.
 On that occasion, the vote of Alvarado and other voters mysteriously disappeared because they were proposing a different person for the vice presidency of the Republic than the one proposed by the Porfirian government.
 That's why Salvador Alvarado wrote a few years later: "How many millions of young Mexicans would have been killed in the same way!"

 The disappointment was so great that from that time on Salvador combined his work at the Cananea pharmacy with agitation against Porfirio.
 In that same year of 1906, he joined the Mexican Liberal Party, which was against the government, and when in 1910 the opposition already had a broad organization, he joined the National Anti-Reelection Party, in which the figure of Francisco I. Madero stood out.